LHNCBC/ucum-lhc/README.md

      else
        /* signal the error in returnArray[1] */

-For information on unit string formatting, Look at the _Ucum Unit Expression Validation_ section on the demo page.
+For information on unit string formatting, look at the _Ucum Unit Expression Validation_ section on the demo page.
 There is a button labeled "Show entry hints".
 That will give you a short description of unit strings, and includes a link to the UCUM Specification, where you can find the full deal.